Natural Colour Making

 Annie Hogg will share her tips on setting up your studio to work for natural colour making, with guidance from Lucy Mayes on studio essentials - with tips on setting up a workspace when you have limited space.

-Overview of the year ahead, a good sense of what equipment and materials you will need to source, and where you can get these from.
+This session will give you an overview of the year ahead, a good sense of what equipment and materials you will need to source, and where you can get these from.

 Art Materials Fundamentals, Binders and Pigments With Lucy Mayes